Konstantinos GIAPIS, et al.

 reaction into O2 is that of efficiency.
 One way to assess the

-efficiency of CO2 dissociation according to the embodiments of the
+efficiency of CO2 dissociation according to the embodiments of

-CO<+>, O2<- >and O<- >products are directly
+that the CO<+>, O2<- >and O<- >products are

-(channel (I)), and b) intramolecular reaction to form O2+C
+CO+O (channel (I)), and b) intramolecular reaction to form O2+C

 (channel (II)).
 Assuming that O2<-> and O<- >are

-formed by resonant electron transfer to the corresponding neutrals
+formed by resonant electron transfer to the corresponding

-O2<- >and O<- >to estimate the selectivity for O2
+intensity of O2<- >and O<- >to estimate the

-formation, S(O2), defined as follows:
+selectivity for O2 formation, S(O2), defined as follows:

 [mathematical formula]

-where I is the intensity of the corresponding negative ion exits.
+where I is the intensity of the corresponding negative ion

-0.45 eV, respectively, wherein the difference implies that
+1.46 eV and 0.45 eV, respectively, wherein the difference

-negative ion formation should be more efficient for 0 than for O2,
+implies that negative ion formation should be more efficient for

-due to the lower barrier to resonant electron attachment.
+0 than for O2, due to the lower barrier to resonant electron

-Therefore, S(O2), as defined here, underestimates the actual O2
+attachment.
+Therefore, S(O2), as defined here, underestimates

-formation selectivity.
-Furthermore, at high CO2<+> incidence
+the actual O2 formation selectivity.
+Furthermore, at high

-energy, channel (III) also opens up, doubling the number of O
+CO2<+> incidence energy, channel (III) also opens up,

-atoms and O<- >ions produced and, thus, further worsening
+doubling the number of O atoms and O<- >ions produced and,

-the estimate for O2 formation selectivity.
-With these limitations
+thus, further worsening the estimate for O2 formation

-in mind, one can obtain a conservative estimate of the O2
+selectivity.
+With these limitations in mind, one can obtain a

-formation selectivity, which is plotted in FIG. 5 as a function of
+plotted in FIG. 5 as a function of CO2<+> incidence

-CO2<+> incidence energy.
-According to the data plotted in
+energy.
+According to the data plotted in FIG. 5, the O2

-FIG. 5, the O2 formation selectivity increases with E0, goes
+formation selectivity increases with E0, goes through a maximum

-through a maximum of ~33±3% at E0=70 eV, then decreases.
-The first
+of ~33±3% at E0=70 eV, then decreases.
+The first increase is

-opening up of the complete dissociation channel.
+of the complete dissociation channel.

 [0058] Although the above discussed results are based on